bmanders716/bmanders716.github.io/cookbook.md

 Alpine Snow.

-_Ingredients_--1Ω†lb. of apples.
+_Ingredients_--1Ì†¨b. of apples.
-               3†oz. of castor sugar.
+               3‡Ø∫. of castor sugar.
-               º pint of water.
+               Ï†∞int of water.
                The thin rind and juice of half a lemon.
                The whites of 3 eggs.
                Cochineal.